Taeon/ioValidate/README.md

-# ioValidate
+# nvalidate
-PHP data validation
+A PHP library for defining rules for validation of data.